biopython/biopython.github.io/wiki/SeqIO.md

 | stockholm   | Yes   | Yes    | Also known as PFAM format.                  |
 ||

-At the moment (unlike BioPerl) sequence alignment file formats are treated much like any other sequence file.
-You can convert a set of records from any file format into an alignment - provided they are all the same length.
+With Bio.SeqIO you can treat sequence alignment file formats just like any other sequence file, but the new [Bio.AlignIO](AlignIO "wikilink") module is designed to work with such alignment files directly.
+You can also convert a set of [SeqRecord](SeqRecord "wikilink") objects from any file format into an alignment - provided they are all the same length.

-Note that when writing your data to an alignment file format, all the (gapped) sequences should be the same length.
+Note that when using Bio.SeqIO to write sequences to an alignment file format, all the (gapped) sequences should be the same length.

 Sequence Input
 --------------